rajendra627/k8s-bootcamp/vault/README.md

 # Secrets Management with Hashicorp Vault #

-Kubernetes has a Secret resource type, however, it is essentially a ConfigMap that base64 encodes the values.
-In order to support a true "zero-trust" model, you should use a robust key management solutions such as Vault or Azure's own KeyVault.
+Kubernetes has a Secret resource type, however, it is essentially a ConfigMap with base64 encoded values.
+Furthermore, with secrets alone, there is no built-in means to manage key revocation, auditing etc.  In order to support a true "zero-trust" model, you should use a robust key management solutions such as Vault or Azure's own KeyVault.
 Here we will deploy Vault as it supports native integration with K8S via the ServiceAccount model.

 ## Reference ##